Historic preservation provides an understanding of the location, distribution, and significance of historic resources.

 Citywide Cultural Resources Survey

-Owners of Landmark properties, or of contributors to Historic Districts, may be eligible for property tax relief (see the Mills Act section, below) and other incentives.
-Consult Preservation Bulletins No. 5, 9, and 10 for more information about Article 10 Landmarks, Historic Districts, and the landmarking process.
+Owners of Landmark properties, or of contributing buildings in Historic Districts, may qualify for property tax relief under the Mills Act (see below) and other incentives.
+More details are available in Preservation Bulletins No. 5, 9, and 10.

 Article 11 Conservation Districts

-Conservation Districts in San Francisco are located exclusively in the City's downtown core area.
-The regulations governing properties in these districts, and descriptions of each, are found in Article 11 of the Planning Code.
-Similar to traditional historic districts, which recognize historic and cultural significance, Conservation Districts seek to designate and protect buildings based on architectural quality and contribution to the character of Downtown.
-These downtown districts contain concentrations of buildings that together create geographic areas of unique quality and thus facilitate preservation of the quality and character of the area as a whole.
-For more general information about Conservation Districts, see Preservation Bulletin No.10.
+Conservation Districts in San Francisco are located in the downtown core and are regulated by Article 11 of the Planning Code.
+Rules in Conservation Districts protect buildings based on architectural quality and their contribution to the character of Downtown.
+For more information, see Preservation Bulletin No.10.

 Mills Act and Other Incentive Programs